YuvalDahari/whatsapp-web/README.md

 Follow these instruction to run the client on your local machine:

-1. Go to "our-whatsapp-1b" folder - the project folder.
+1. Go to "client" folder inside the project.
 2. Run "npm install".
-3. Update config/.env.local file.
+3. Update .env file.
 Template is provided in this form:
 <pre>
 REACT_APP_SERVER_PATH=http://localhost:12345
 REACT_APP_IO_SOCKET=http://127.0.0.1:12345